 Local industry leaders share information gathered through their business and community activities regarding economic trends, opportunities to target industrial, commercial or retail businesses, and observations from visits to other jurisdictions.

 This Committee helps to meet the diverse educational needs of students in the City of Gaithersburg through supplemental City funding of school program initiatives.

-This Committee advises the Mayor and City Council on environmental issues, promotes environmental education and outreach activities, monitors county, state and federal statutes and regulations for impacts on City operations, and explores new environmental initiatives.
+This Committee advises the Mayor & City Council on environmental issues, promotes environmental education and outreach activities, monitors county, state and federal statutes and regulations for impacts on City operations, and explores new environmental initiatives.

 The Ethics Commission is responsible for annual reviews of the financial disclosure and conflict of interest forms completed by City officials, employees, and members of Boards and Commissions.

 The Gaithersburg Book Festival Committee is charged with researching and developing the overall scope of the event.

 The Gaithersburg Parks, Arts & Recreation Corporation (G-PARC), an expansion of the former Gaithersburg Arts & Monuments Funding Corporation (GAMFC), is a nonprofit organization that promotes awareness, engages public and private partnerships, and raises resourcing to support new and matured parks, arts and recreation initiatives of the City.

 The Committee's mission is to continue to enrich our City through the promotion of understanding, respect, and appreciation of the many cultures of Gaithersburg.

 This Committee assists in the coordination of efforts to identify potential programs, projects and initiatives in accordance with the Olde Towne Master Plan and its vision.

 Members of the Personnel Review Board consider appeals by City employees of disciplinary actions of suspension, demotion, layoff or termination of employment or discrimination.